NASA awards $308M contract to BAE Systems for Wide Field Instrument for WFIRST mission

 Plain-Language Summary

 National Aeronautics and Space Administration obligated $307.9 million to BAE SYSTEMS SPACE & MISSION SYSTEMS INC. for work described as: THE WOMA REQUIREMENT WAS ISSUED AS A FULL AND OPEN COMPETITIVE PROCUREMENT TO DESIGN, ANALYZE, DEVELOP, FABRICATE, INTEGRATE, TEST, AND EVALUATE THE WIDE FIELD INSTRUMENT (WFI) OPTO-MECHANICAL ASSEMBLY (WOMA) FOR THE WIDE FIELD INFRARED SURVEY TELESCOPE (WFIRST) MISSION.
 IN ADDIT… Key points: 1.
-Contract supports design, development, and testing of a key telescope component.
-2. BAE Systems is the primary contractor for this significant space mission element.
-3. The project spans several years, indicating a complex and long-term endeavor.
-4. Procurement was conducted through full and open competition, promoting broad industry participation.
+Contract aims to design, develop, and integrate a critical instrument for the WFIRST space telescope.
+2. BAE Systems, a major aerospace contractor, will lead the effort.
+3. The contract spans nearly a decade, indicating a long-term, complex project.
+4. This award represents significant investment in space-based astronomical research.
+5. The project involves advanced opto-mechanical assembly and integration.
+6. Post-delivery support is included, covering integration, testing, and launch activities.

 Value Assessment